Last Updated on

 - claustrophobia (for closed MRIs)

-- You should consult a doctor prior to an MRI if you have implants including:
+- You should consult a doctor before an MRI if you have implants including:

 - artificial joints